 Article continues after the video below

-I wonder if the Zelda series' habit of changing so much between instalments gets lost on those who don't play Nintendo games anymore, who perhaps never have given the company's slide from popularity since the Wii U's failure to come close to the Wii's 100-million-selling success.
+I wonder if the Zelda series's habit of changing so much between installments gets lost to those who don't play Nintendo games anymore, who perhaps never have given the company's slide from popularity since the Wii U's failure to come close to the Wii's 100-million-selling success.
 It's not like each game is a continuation of the one that came before it; each has its own quirks and progress-necessary systems to understand, and aesthetically they can differ wildly from one release to the next.
 During the Gamecube era, The Wind Waker's cel-shaded visuals weren't repeated for the next game for the same system, the notably grittier Twilight Princess.

 Watch 90 minutes of 'Breath of the Wild' gameplay, via IGN

 It plays wonderfully too, evidenced by its E3 awards success, as good as seals the already-as-good-as-triple-signed deal.
 It might well be the last proverbial hurrah for a console that's struggled to impress its identity on a commercial-center gaming audience that shies away from singular control schemes, and towards third-party-developed shooters and sports sims that Nintendo has largely failed to bring to the Wii U. But Breath of the Wild also looks like being an out-the-blocks killer app for the NX.
 It will be a system seller, a pre-order magnet.